Lagos: Air traffic

 Lagos is served by Murtala Muhammed International Airport, one of the largest and busiest airports in Africa.
 The MMIA is Nigeria's premier international air gateway.
 The airport's history dates back to colonial times, around the time of the Second World War.
-The current international airport terminal was built and commissioned over 40 years ago, in 1978.
+The international airport terminal was built and commissioned over 40 years ago, in 1978.
 The terminal opened officially on 15 March 1979.
 The airport had been known simply as the Lagos International Airport.
 It was, however, renamed for the late Nigerian Head of State, General Murtala Muhammed, who died in 1976.

 The airport terminal has been renovated several times since the 1970s but its most radical makeover began in 2013, following the launch of the Federal government's multi-billion naira Remodelling/ Rehabilitation Programme for its airports nationwide.
 Under the re-modeling work there, by late in 2014, the MMA lounge area had been expanded to four times its previous size and new passenger handling conveyor systems were installed which can handle over 1,000 passengers per hour.

-A second airport, Lekki-Epe International Airport is proposed.
+A second airport, Lekki-Epe International Airport has been approved by the Federal Government in April 2023.

-Logistics hub

-In Ketu-Ereyun, between Epe and Ikorodu, Lagos State builds a "Food Logistics Park" - the biggest logistics hub for food in Sub-Saharan Africa.
-The site is 1.2 million square meters big and the construction is expected to be finished in 2024.

-Timber trade

-In the middle of the city, in the Oko Baba district, there is (as of September 2022) a large transshipment center for timber, mainly redwood and mahogany.
-This timber trade, including a sawmill, will move to a new location, "Timberville", in December 2022.
+Recycling, sewage and water supply

+Recycling/waste management

+In Lagos, only 40 percent of waste is collected and only 13 percent is recycled.
+13,000 tonnes of waste are generated daily in the metropolis.
+Some residents burn their waste, which exacerbates pollution.

+Water supply

+Tap water in Lagos is not suitable for drinking, but can be used for other purposes such as cooking and showering.
+The water in the distribution network is often contaminated.
+Since the raw water in the lagoon is too polluted, the city draws its water from the Ogun and Owo rivers.
+There has been debate about the poor water quality in Lagos for years.
+At the same time, a sizable proportion of the residents live in slums without access to piped water and sanitation.

+Sewage

+An efficient sewage system is lacking.
+Sewage is flushed into the open sewerage system by rainwater.
+This water then carries pollutants into rivers and the lagoon.
+Sewage also enters groundwater through leaking septic tanks and latrines.
+The contaminants can then contaminate the water in wells and boreholes.
+Water sold by street vendors can also be affected, as it comes from the same sources.